miloszhygen/skattekalkulator/README.md

 - add proptypes
 - imporve the `trinnTax` logic
 - add input validation
-- more styling would be nice
+- add awesome and cool styling - _Lets make it popp!_
 - add all types of Skattesatser